Buccaneers, Falcons motivated to finish 2nd in NFC South

-The Falcons, who’ve won five of seven following a 1-7 start, could be playing their last game under coach Dan Quinn and maybe general manager Thomas Dimitroff, as well.
-Ultimately, the decision rests with owner Arthur Blank, who’ll determine if a strong finish is enough to save their jobs.
+The Falcons, who’ve won five of seven following a 1-7 start, announced Friday that coach Dan Quinn and general manager Thomas Dimitroff would return.
+Owner Arthur Blank apparently determined a strong finish was enough to save their jobs.

 “I don’t worry about all of those other things as much as just trying to get the job done this week,” Atlanta quarterback Matt Ryan said.
 “We know we are playing a good team, a team that is playing really well.
 Their second half of this season has been very similar to ours.
 They have been operating at a very high rate ... and that is what we are focused on.”